 This test is also sometimes referred to as a "test of association" and it determines whether two categorical variables for a single sample are independent or associated with each other.
 For example, a survey might ask respondents to state their education level, height and net wealth in order to determine whether there is some dependence on one variable on the others.
 The null hypothesis H0 would thus be: the variables education, height and wealth are independent.
 The alternative hypothesis H1 is then: "some of the variables education, height and net wealth are dependent on each other".
 Note that in case there are more than two variables the null will be rejected even if some variables are independent of each other: one dependence in a table is enough to potentially invalidate the null.

-When using the calculator as a test of independence obtaining a small p-value is to be interpreted as evidence that the two (or more) groups are not independent.
+When using the calculator as a test for independence obtaining a small p-value is to be interpreted as evidence that the two (or more) groups are not independent.
 Note that if there are more than two variables you cannot say which ones are independent and which are not: it might be all of them or just some of them.

 Chi-Square Test of Homogeneity